Skip to content

 Aruba, Cisco or Mist (Juniper) for enterprise Wi-Fi?

-Aruba CX and Mist are the two strongest premium choices — Mist's AI-driven optimisation is genuinely useful for large deployments; Aruba's policy-driven security is unmatched.
+Aruba CX and Mist are the two strongest premium choices — Mist's AI-driven optimisation is genuinely useful for large deployments; Aruba's policy-driven security model is a defining strength on the platform.
 Cisco Catalyst is the safe enterprise default.
 We deploy all three.

 Should guest Wi-Fi be on the same APs as staff Wi-Fi?